 Water Softener Optimization & Rebate Program

 Welcome to Worthington Public Utilities’ Water Softener Optimization & Rebate Program website.
-We are happy that you are interested in learning more about and possibly participating in the program.
+We are happy that you are interested in learning more about and possibly participating in the program to reduce your water softener salt use and chloride loading to Okabena Creek.

-As of November 2022, Worthington Public Utilities has successfully replaced 38 high-salt-use water softeners.
-Program participants are expected to see an average 79.5% reduction in their monthly salt use.
-Before replacements, participants were using an average of 1148 pounds (23 bags) of salt per year, with the softener upgrade, their salt use is projected to be lowered to an average of 241 pounds (5 bags) of salt per year.
-This amounts to approximately $126 saved on yearly salt bag purchases.
+As of November 2023, Worthington Public Utilities has successfully replaced or upgraded 92 high-salt-use water softeners.
+Program participants are expected to see an average 79% reduction in their monthly salt use.
+Before replacements and upgrades, participants were using an average of 22 50-pound bags of salt per year.
+With the softener replacements and upgrades, their salt use is projected to be lowered to an average of 4 ½ bags of salt per year with an average savings of $123 on yearly salt purchases.
+That’s a lot less salt to haul down to the basement.
+These residents and small businesses also received a $150 to $988 rebate to replace or upgrade their softeners.
+Over 132,000 fewer pounds of salt is being discharged to Okabena Creek each year, protecting aquatic life!

 Worthington Municipal Wastewater Treatment Facility (WWTF) is required by the Minnesota Pollution Control Agency (MPCA) to reduce the discharge of chlorides to Okabena Creek.
 A large portion of the chloride comes from water softener salt that is sent into the sanitary sewer collection system that flows to the WWTF and is discharged to Okabena Creek.
 Chlorides cannot be removed through conventional mechanical treatment at the WWTF.
 The connection to the Lewis and Clark Regional Water System allowed Worthington Public Utilities (WPU) to blend community water and provide a softer water to our customers.
 Since mid-2019, WPU has been delivering water at 17 grains hardness compared to 24 grains hardness previously.
 This alone will not meet MPCA State Standards.
 Your water softener must be adjusted to the new hardness.
 It can also be optimized for salt efficiency.
 This will result in less salt usage and cost savings for you and lower the discharge of chlorides to the sanitary sewer system.